open5e/open5e/source/equipment/magic-items/bag-of-devouring.rst

 both items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate is sucked through it to a random location on the Astral Plane.
 The gate then closes.
-The gate is one-­way only and can't be reopened.
+The gate is one-way only and can't be reopened.

 Bag of Tricks